OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: C. Additional Results on Panorama Perception

-We provide the panoramic perception results of OmniX on in-the-wild images from the Internet, as shown in Figure~\ref{fig:demo_pano_perc}.
-Our method demonstrates excellent generalization performance for unseen images.
-This is due to our proposed adapter architecture effectively reusing the generative priors from pre-trained 2D flow matching model.
+We present additional panorama perception results of OmniX on in-the-wild images from the Internet in Figure~\ref{fig:demo_pano_perc}, highlighting the method’s strong generalization to unseen panoramas.
+This performance stems from our modality-specific adapter design, which effectively leverages the image generative priors of pre-trained 2D flow matching models for panorama perception.